Capitalism In America,

 This is what led places like the old Soviet Union to develop their re-education camps.
 And for those who could not be re-educated?
 Well …

-“You can’t make an omelette without breaking a few eggs.” ~ Stalin, a Ruler of the USSR.
+“You can’t make an omelet without breaking a few eggs.” ~ Stalin, a Ruler of the USSR.

 In the mind of the true collectivist, YOU, the Individual, cannot be allowed to interfere with their ANTI-individual, pro-collectivist mindset.

-Then, in the late 1700s they, The People of America, also decided to get “The King” (of England & America) OUT of their lives, and tried to keep the soon to be initiated United States government OUT of their lives too.
+Then, in the late 1700s, The People of America, also decided to get “The King” (of England & America) OUT of their lives and tried to keep the soon-to-be-initiated United States government OUT of their lives too.
 They opted for VERY DE-Centralized Free Markets and Individual Initiatives rather than collectivist politics and economic principles.

 THAT is, in great part, why America was, and Americans were, so successful, so prosperous, and made great achievements like ending slavery.

-The Impetus of the INDIVIDUAL toward greater Creativity, Innovation & Productivity was finally, after many thousands of years, and a lot of repression, fully (or mostly) UNLEASHED ! ! !
+The Impetus of the INDIVIDUAL toward greater Creativity, Innovation & Productivity was finally, after many thousands of years, and a lot of repressions, fully (or mostly) UNLEASHED ! ! !